HefeiQ/hefeiq.github.io/_interview/machine-learning.md

  - Top-down fashion.
 It will traverse nodes and trim subtrees starting at the root
  - Bottom-up fashion.
 It will begin at the leaf nodes

+**What is a Random Forest?**

+A ‘random forest’ is a supervised machine learning algorithm that is generally used for classification problems.
+It operates by constructing multiple decision trees during the training phase.
+The random forest chooses the decision of the majority of the trees as the final decision.

 **Which is more important to you?
 Model accuracy, or model performance?**
 Well, you must know that model accuracy is only a subset of model performance.
 The accuracy of the model and performance of the model are directly proportional and hence better the performance of the model, more accurate are the predictions.